fenok/react-router-typesafe-routes/README.md

 -   It may be a good idea to convert path params like `'foo/bar/baz'` into arrays.
 Right now it can be done with a custom transformer.

 -   There should be some built-in API for default values.
 Right now they can be added with custom transformers.

--   If all params are optional, the parse result can't be `undefined`, but TS is unaware of that.

 ## How is it different from existing solutions?